simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/README.md

   - loads the ground truth using the `load.selection.tables.audacity` function
   - calculates the performance using the `calc.perf` function
   - prints the results to the `ANALYSIS/RESULTS/performance` folder

+All data is in `ANALYSIS/DATA`:

+- July_15 and July_16 contain the raw recordings
+  - filenames in the folder are of the format: group_bird_xx_irrelevant_info_(date-time)_micid.wav

+- ground_truth_xxx_labels.txt are the ground truth tables from Audacity
+  - odd numbered rows contain: start time (s) - end time (s) - file name
+  - even numbered rows contain irrelevant information and are discarded when read with the function `load.selection.tables.audacity`

+All results can be found in `ANALYSIS/RESULTS`:

+- calls contains the pdfs with call detections and wav files with individual calls (and also noise)

+- chunks contains the pdfs with alignment and the individual chunks

+- figures contains the final figures for the manuscript

+- performance contains a txt with the performance output

+- SPCC contains the results from spectrographic cross correlation

+- traces contains the results of the tracing and measurement steps

+Other than the `ANALYSIS` folder the main folder also contains:

+- README.md
+  - the file you are reading now, should explain everything you need to know

+- project.Rproj
+  - open a new R Project from which all code can be run

+- .gitignore
+  - text file that contains all paths of files/folders that should not be tracked by git, these are `DATA` and `RESULTS` and some hidden files

 ------------------------------------------------
 # Session info